 Prior to his arrival in 2003, the Royals hadn’t enjoyed a winning season since 1990.

-After going through some growing pains in Bartoletti’s first five seasons, the Royals broke through in 2008 in their first season in the Landmark.
-They won a program-record 26 games, including an upset of top-seeded Juniata College on its home field to move into championship bracket of the conference tournament, where they eventually lost to Catholic University.
+The Royals broke through under Bartoletti in 2008 in their first season in the Landmark.
+They won a program-record 26 games, including an upset of top-seeded Juniata College on its home field to move into championship of the conference tournament, where they eventually lost to Catholic University.

 Catholic once again ended the Royals’ dream of an NCAA tournament bid in 2011, taking the title with a 14-9 win in the first of two potential championship games.
 Nevertheless, Bartoletti’s peers recognized his work, voting the Royals' coaching staff as the tops in the conference for the 2011 season.